A history of innovation and growth

 1985 Horticulture teaching begins at Hamilton Gardens.

-1987 Name changes to The Waikato Polytechnic to reflect the widening in the scope of its educational activities.
+1987 Name changes to The Waikato Polytechnic to reflect the widening of scope within our educational activities.

-1990 Satellite campuses opened in Te Kuiti and Thames.
+1990 Satellite campuses open in Te Kuiti and Thames.

-1992 First degree (Bachelor of Business) is offered.
+1992 First degree is offered (Bachelor of Business).

-1994 Innovative Artechmobile is built and hits the road to provide mobile computer education to regional communities.
+1994 The innovative Artechmobile is built and hits the road to provide mobile computer education to regional communities.

 2001 Name changes to the Waikato Institute of Technology and two years later, the modern Wintec brand is adopted.

-2007 Award-winning Gallagher Hub is opened and is immediately successful as a space where studying and recreation meet for students.
+2007 Award-winning Gallagher Hub opens and is adopted by students as their space for studying and recreation.

-2009 Wintec wins three national tertiary education awards for its global role (particularly its partnership in China), innovation support services (for its creative industries business incubator Soda Inc.) and relevant learning (for its Employer Partnership Groups).
+2009 Wintec wins three national tertiary education awards for its global role (particularly our partnership in China), innovation in support services (for our creative industries business incubator Soda Inc.) and relevant learning (for our Employer Partnership Groups).
 Wintec receives government funding to develop an agritechnology educational centre in the Waikato.

-2010 Wintec opens a hub at its Avalon campus, a central studying and social space for students, staff and visitors.
-Wintec House, the historical corner brick building on the city campus is re-opened after a $17m refurbishment.
+2010 Wintec opens a hub at its Avalon Campus, a central studying and social space for students, staff and visitors.
+Wintec House, the historical corner brick building on the Hamilton City Campus, is re-opened after a $17m refurbishment.

-2011 Wintec Alumni Circle formed.
-Our Avalon campus in the north of Hamilton is renamed the Rotokauri campus.
+2011 The Avalon Campus in the north of Hamilton is renamed Wintec Rotokauri Campus.
 The name change reflects the changing configuration and growth of the campus.

-2012 Wintec opens Te Kōpū Mānia o Kirikiriroa marae on its city campus.
+2012 Wintec opens Te Kōpū Mānia o Kirikiriroa Marae on our Hamilton City Campus.
 Wintec receives the New Zealand Business Achievement Award from the New Zealand Business Excellence Foundation.

 2013 Wintec and the Waikato Regional Diabetes Service gain recognition from the International Diabetes Federation for excellence in providing diabetes training to nurses.
-The first Wintec student ball is held at Wintec House.
-Wintec wins the Supreme Award at the 2013 Microsoft Tertiary ICT Innovation Awards.
-Wintec wins the Fletcher Construction Judges’ Choice Award from the Property Council for its campus modernisation programme.
-Our Media Arts complex is refurbished, and a new multi-storey office building, the PWC Centre, is constructed on the corner of our city campus, adjacent to Wintec House.
+Wintec wins the Fletcher Construction Judges’ Choice Award from the Property Council for our campus modernisation programme.
+The Media Arts complex is refurbished, and a new multi-story office building, the PWC Centre, is constructed on the corner of the Hamilton City Campus, adjacent to Wintec House.

 2014 Wintec celebrates 90 years since the first classes were taught at our heritage building Wintec House.
-Our state-of-the-art $25m Engineering and Trades building opens at the Rotokauri campus.
-Wintec opens three colleges in Saudi Arabia in a joint venture with Spanish partner Mondragon Educación Internacional.
+Our state-of-the-art $25m engineering and trades building opens at the Rotokauri Campus.

 2015 Jinhua Polytechnic Wintec International College in China opens.
-The first student accommodation complex on our city campus, Wintec Apartments.
+The first student accommodation complex on our Hamilton City Campus, Wintec Apartments, opens.